Fluticasone, umeclidinium, and vilanterol

 Avoid being near people who are sick or have infections.
 Call your doctor for preventive treatment if you are exposed to chickenpox or measles.
-These conditions can be serious or even fatal in people who are using medicine that contains a steroid.
+These conditions can be serious or even fatal in people who are using a medicine that contains fluticasone (a steroid).

 Fluticasone, umeclidinium, and vilanterol side effects